There is a sense in the industry that 2018 will be marked by a change in attitude to desktop IT.

 While Google and its partners start to push for Chromebooks running Chrome OS in the enterprise, Neverware regards CloudReady as a way for cash-strapped IT departments to inject new life into older hardware.

 “Schools do not have to procure new hardware,” says Bauer.
 “We are building an operating system that, in the long run, organisations of all sizes will want to adopt, and we won’t want to compromise user experience.”

 Chrome OS and CloudReady are optimised for Google’s office productivity suite, G-Suite.
 G-Suite applications are synchronised automatically onto Google Drive, enabling the user to work offline.
 But Microsoft Office is widely used and support for the Office file format is key.

-“The Google Drive team has understood how important Office support is to customers.
-So it recently launched Google Docs-style collaborative commenting for all file types in Drive.
+“Familiarity with Office programs is often a key challenge in user adoption,” says Paul Nicholas, business manager, Google, at Tech Data.
+“The Google Drive team has understood how important Office support is to customers, so it recently launched Google Docs-style collaborative commenting for all file types in Drive.
 There is now no need to convert Word/PPT/Excel into Docs/Sheets/Slides for G-Suite.”

 Unlike other Linux operating systems, which are designed so they can boot up from a live USB stick, CloudReady is mainly intended to replace an existing desktop operating system.
 As such, it overwrites the installed operating system.

 This may deter some people from trying it out before installing, but Bauer says: “We believe the primary use case is to install CloudReady on the hard drive.”

 As the company begins to flesh out its strategy for the enterprise, Bauer does not regard this as a barrier.
 “We have tested dual booting CloudReady with Windows, but we are moving away from that,” he says.
 “We want to provide CloudReady as the best possible desktop OS.”